ludelafo/panosse/README.md

 # processflac.sh
-A Bash script to process FLAC files such as removing metadata, compressing, adding ReplayGain and much more
+A Bash script to process FLAC files such as removing metadata from files, compressing, adding ReplayGain and much more.

 ## Processing
 This script can do the following processings: